aacebedo/dnsdock/readme.md

 - No support for Javascript plugins.

-- There's a slight difference in a way image names are extracted from a container.
+- There’s a slight difference in a way image names are extracted from a container.
 Skydock uses the last tag set on image while dnsdock uses the specific tag that was used when the container was created.
 This means that if a new version of an image comes out and untags the image that your container